ryandhasgit/Comedy/Beat Bin/I Stole Your Dumb Identity and You Can Have This Shit Back.md

 i have to say, it wasn't hard, posing as a beautiful woman to lure you into giving me the answer to your security questions. i mean, i didn't even have to send you the risque pics, you offered up your first attended concert and pets name in your first message. i should have known someone that reckless with such a headlong approach to life would have a negative credit score.

+would saddle me with the worst debt a human can imagine.

 now i'm up to my head in debt collectors, i'm behind on a car loan for a Toyota Carola that was incinerated in 2007; and honestly, you can have this shit back.

 not to mention the facebook messages from people thinking i'm you.